We can all agree that 2020 was not a typical year for anyone, including teens.

 COVID-19 has stirred a lot of talk about the importance of mental health.
 As it turns out, just last year, the Montréal Science Centre presented Health from Head to Toe, an exhibition on mental health.

-We’d like to make some of those resources available to you, along with tools that can make talking about mental health a bit easier.
+We’d like to make some resources available to you, along with tools that can make talking about mental health a bit easier.

 Browse below and choose the content that best suits your group, whether they are your children or your students.
 It is all designed to help you understand, raise awareness, and lend support.